Coming soon

 Employment law guide: Fair Work Agency

 A new employment law guide on the Fair Work Agency (FWA), which is the single, consolidated body to monitor and enforce core employment rights being set up via the Employment Rights Act 2025.
-The FWA is expected to be established in April 2026.
+The establishment of the FWA has been confirmed as taking place on 7 April 2026.

 Survey analysis and Benchmarking - HR metrics: Pay forecasts 2026